softwareCobbler/luceedebug/readme.md

 - Go to the "run and debug" menu (looks like a bug with a play button)
 - In the select list labeled "Run and Debug," choose the "Launch luceedebug in Extension Development Host" option and click the green "play" icon to launch.
 - The extension development host window opens
-- Load your CF project from that VS Code instance
+- Load your Lucee project from that VS Code instance
 - Continue on to [Run the Extension](#run-the-extension)